bevyengine/rfcs/implementation_details.md

 Ideally, clients simulate any given tick ahead by just enough so their inputs reach the server right before it does.

 One way I've seen people try to do this is to have clients estimate the wall-clock time on the server (using an SNTP handshake or similar) and from that schedule their next tick.
 That does work, but IMO it's too inaccurate.
 What we really care about is how much time passes between the server receiving an input and consuming it.
 That's what we want to control.
 The server can measure these wait times exactly and include them in the corresponding snapshot headers.
 Then clients can use those measurements to modify their tick rate and adjust their lead.

-For example, if its inputs are arriving too late (too early), a client can temporarily simulate more (less) frequently to converge on the correct lead.
+E.g. if its inputs are arriving too late (too early), a client can briefly simulate more (less) frequently to converge on the correct lead.

 ```rust
 if received_newer_server_update {